-The historic Lord Mayor’s Show returns on Saturday and the entry from the Worshipful Company of Farmers, celebrating its 70th anniversary, will take centre stage supported by the NFU, Massey Ferguson, Red Tractor and Surrey Docks Farm.
+The historic Lord Mayor’s Show took place again on Saturday 11 November, and the NFU took part in the entry from the Worshipful Company of Farmers, supported by Case IH, Red Tractor and Surrey Docks Farm.

 Next generation leading the way

 Walking alongside the float were the NFU’s cohort of Student and Young Farmer Ambassadors, along with representatives from Red Tractor and Surrey Docks City Farm, ranging from eight to 25 years old.
 They engaged the crowds with high-fives, big smiles and plenty of cheer for British Farmers.

 Prior to the day, Surrey Docks City Farm Manager Gemma Hooper said: “We are thrilled to have been invited to take part in the Lord Mayor’s Show, thanks to our long-standing relationship with the Worshipful Company of Farmers.”

 “We are thrilled to have been invited to take part in the Lord Mayor's Show, thanks to our long-standing relationship with the Worshipful Company of Farmers.”